thwill1000/mmbasic-sptools/README.md

  1. Does not recognise `REM` statements as being comments.
  2. Automatic indenting does not handle multiple statement lines correctly.
-     * to be honest the auto-indent code is a "hive of scum an villainy" that I need to put under unit-test and rewrite.
+     * to be honest the auto-indent code is a "hive of scum and villainy" that I need to put under unit-test and rewrite.
  3. Innumerable other bugs that I am not aware of.

 ## FAQ